jowp-code/ctf/provingGrounds/practice/astronaut.md

 </p>

-> Checking out the findings on GTFOBins php seems to be a great candidate for Privilege Escalation.
+> Checking out the findings on GTFOBins PHP seems to be a great candidate for Privilege Escalation.

 ### Escalate Privileges